rubyforgood/rubybythebay.org/naturebridge.md

 ![Photo of picnic benches overlooking the lagoon](/images/naturebridge_picnic_benches_above_lagoon.jpg "Photo of picnic benches overlooking the lagoon"){:class="img-responsive"}

-After dinner, if you're not into karaoke, pull up a seat at the firering!
-No promises there won't be a rousing game of Werewolf happening by the fire though.
+After dinner, set the coding aside for a little while and get to know your fellow gooders!
+Use the basketball or volleyball court, play board games, sing karaoke, or pull up a seat at the firering (no promises there won't be a rousing game of Werewolf happening by the fire though!).
+Have another idea for a fun activity?
+Bring it along.
+We've had great fun in the past with dance and yoga lessons, meditation, coloring books, and bubble parties all organized by attendees.
 ![Photo of a fire ring](/images/naturebridge_firering.jpg "Photo of a fire ring"){:class="img-responsive"}

 ###### How do I get there?
 What do you recommend for transportation?